pavel-kinc/SearchAIAugmentation/PromptEnhancer/README.md

 # PromptEnhancer - For Prompt Augmentation
-The PromptEnhancer library provides a flexible, configurable **Retrieval-Augmented Generation based pipeline system** that automatically searches for relevant context and uses it to systematically augment a user's base prompt.
+The PromptEnhancer library provides a flexible, configurable **Retrieval-Augmented Generation-based pipeline system** that automatically searches for relevant context and uses it to systematically augment a user's base prompt.
 It contains steps from processing user input to final LLM generation for various tasks.
 This process prepares a highly structured, context-rich query for reliable output generation by a Large Language Model (LLM).
 The library uses **Semantic Kernel** for working with AI services.
-It is provider agnostic, meaning it can interact with any supported AI service (e.g., OpenAI, Gemini, Claude) - AI service is for exmample embedding generation and LLM text generation (inference).
+It is provider agnostic, meaning it can interact with any supported AI service (e.g., OpenAI, Gemini, Claude) - AI service is for example embedding generation and LLM text generation (inference).

 It includes **two demonstration applications** built on the library to showcase various use cases.

-Learn more about the library and surrounding solution with demonstration apps on github  <a href="https://github.com/pavel-kinc/SearchAIAugmentation" target="_blank">here</a>.
+Learn more about the library and surrounding solution with demonstration apps on GitHub: https://github.com/pavel-kinc/SearchAIAugmentation.
 ## Overview
 ### Safe Usage Disclaimer
 Please be aware of the functionality within the solution (as it is highly configurable):